 - Confidential assistance and advocacy for students who have experienced sexual misconduct or other unwelcome sexual behavior, dating/domestic violence, and/or stalking:

 A student may receive 24-hour assistance from a certified victim advocate by calling the Rape Victim Advocacy Program (RVAP) at 319-335-6000 or the Domestic Violence Intervention Program (DVIP) at 800-373-1043.
 Certified victim advocates are trained to confidentially answer questions, provide information about options, and help with safety planning.
-They may accompany and provide support to a student during a medical, legal, or student judicial meeting.
+They may accompany and provide support to a student during a medical, legal, or student misconduct meeting.
 The University encourages all students who believe they may have been victims of misconduct to contact RVAP or DVIP.

 - Academic and housing accommodations; interim actions to protect students: